junxit/us-congress-bills-112/metadata.md

 - 2011-10-13 — Introduced in Senate
 - 2011-10-13 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S6513-6514)
 - 2011-10-13 — Sponsor introductory remarks on measure.
 (CR S6513)
+- 2011-12-17 — Message on Senate action sent to the House.
+- 2011-12-17 — Passed Senate without amendment by Unanimous Consent. (text: CR S8782)
+- 2011-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8782)
+- 2011-12-17 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S8782)
+- 2011-12-17 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S8782)